My rating in stars: 4,5 stars

 In a modern-day England where two warring factions of witches live amongst humans, seventeen-year-old Nathan is an abomination, the illegitimate son of the world’s most powerful and violent witch.
 Nathan is hunted from all sides: nowhere is safe and no one can be trusted.
-Now, Nathan has come into his own unique magical Gift, and he’s on the run–but the Hunters are close behind, and they will stop at nothing until they have captured Nathan and destroyed his father.
+Now, Nathan has come into his own unique magical Gift, and he’s on the run–but the Hunters are close behind where they had to buy 5.56 ammo online and they will stop at nothing until they have captured Nathan and destroyed his father.

 My thoughts (Spoiler-free):

 “The point of being good is doing it when it’s tough, not when it’s easy.”

 In my review of Half Bad I said that this series had the potential to become one of my all-time favorites.
 I can only second that statement once again here.
 The second book in the series is just as good as the first.
 If not even just a tiny bit better.
 I am in love and here’s why:

 – The writing style.
 I love this writing style.
 It’s super personal and dark and lets you get in Nathan’s head so very well.
 There are some stylistic choices, like playing with the font size or not having any caps, but that’s only at certain points in the story and I feel like they imply Nathan’s mindset so perfectly.
 I’ve never read any other book where I feel like I’m so into the main character’s head as this series.

 – The moral ambiguity.
 The question of what is good and what is bad is constantly present in the story and the answer is never fully clear.
 And I love that.
 This story will have you loving characters while not agreeing with some of the dark stuff they do.
 And it will have you hating characters, but at the same time understanding their actions.